MaherFattoumi/bank-account-kata/README.md

 # Bank-Account-KATA
-This project represent the implementation the following user stories:
+This project represent the DOMAIN implementation the following user stories:

 ## US 1:
 In order to save money